Learn how the program works, what to expect, and how we support families in this short 7-step guide ↓

 From Our Founder

 I'm Lisa, the founder of Velma.
 Supporting my mom from several states away made me realize how hard it is to provide consistent care and engagement.
-I worried about her isolation and the long stretches she spent alone at home.
+I worried about her isolation, and that the long stretches she spent alone at home were accelerating her decline.
 As a biomedical engineer, I wanted to create a way to support her daily and feel confident I was doing everything I could to help her stay engaged and thinking clearly.

-Since using Velma, her mood is brighter, she’s no longer depressed, and our conversations feel lighter and more enjoyable.
-Her cognition is stronger than ever, and our time together feels far more meaningful.
+Since using Velma, her mood is brighter, she’s no longer depressed, and our conversations feel lighter and more meaningful.
+While I can’t stop the effects of aging, I can now track changes over time and feel confident she’s getting the support she needs.

 Our Team

 We want you to feel that you’re not just using a program.
-You have people who genuinely care, understand what you’re going through, and are here to support both you and your loved one.
+You have people who genuinely care, understand what you’re going through, and are here to support both you and your family member.

 Why We Believe This